ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 # Retention Annotation

-- Use Kotlin retention annotations instead of Java
+- Use Kotlin retention annotations instead of Java retention
   - At least BINARY retention but RUNTIME is ideal
   - Dagger 2 doesn’t operate on source files
+  - Annotations are necessary for kapt

 ---